CoolManBob/ALReborn/README.md

 # AlefClient
-ArchLord client source repo for AL:Reborn
+Main source repo for the ALReborn project.

+Join the discord and follow it's development at https://discord.gg/behFXeX